JoyEssien/MAVEN-COFFEE-SHOP/README.md

         offerings and improve the customer experience.

 Conclusion:
 By implementing these recommendations, Maven Roaster can enhance operational efficiency, reduce costs, and capitalize on high-demand periods.
-Adjusting store hours, optimizing inventory and staffing, and targeting promotions will help align business operations with customer behavior, ultimately driving increased profitability and customer satisfaction
+Adjusting store hours, optimizing inventory and staffing, and targeting promotions will help align business operations with customer behavior, ultimately driving increased profitability and customer satisfaction.

+🔽

+😄